 You’ve been married for several years and consider your union strong and loving.
-But one day, your spouse comes to you with a confession: he has been having an affair.
-He swears it is over and he wants to stay in the marriage.
-But your world is shattered and you don’t know if you can ever trust him again.
+But one day, your spouse comes to you with a confession that they have been having an affair.

-- Did you look forward to seeing your husband at the end of the workday and on weekends?
+Did you look forward to seeing your spouse at the end of the workday and on weekends?

-- Did you feel he was your best friend?
+Did you feel that they were your best friend?

 The initial shock: Coping with the emotional pain

-In the days and weeks following the news of your spouse’s betrayal, you will cycle through feelings that include:
+In the days and weeks following the news of your spouse’s affair, you will cycle through feelings that include:

-- Anger: What an awful man!
-How could he have done something so immoral?
+Anger: What awful person!
+How could they have done something so immoral?

-- Self-doubt: Of course my husband sought the arms of another woman.
-I’m not pretty.
+Self-doubt: Of course, my spouse sought the arms of another person.
+I don’t look good anymore.
 I’ve gained weight since we got married.
 I’m boring.

-- Numbness: It is common to feel numbness when confronted with traumatic news.
-It is the brain’s way of protecting you; it “shuts down” so that the news can be processed slowly, in bits and pieces, rather than overwhelming you
+Numbness: It is common to feel numbness when confronted with traumatic news.
+It is the brain’s way of protecting you; it “shuts down” so that the painful piece of news can be processed slowly, in bits and pieces, rather than overwhelming you

 The next step: Repair work

-- Talking: Lots of talking.
-Together.
-You will want to dedicate time to these conversations.
-You have some important issues to unpack, such as the reasons behind your spouse’s affair.
-What might he have been missing in the relationship?
-Can he identify concrete problems?
-What can you both point to as areas that you need to work on?
+What might they have been missing in the relationship?
+Can they identify concrete problems?
+What can you both point as the areas that you need to work on?

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.